TO PUT IT BLUNTLY is the depository of my occasi

 onal opinions on a range of issues, including politics, foreign policy, law, and culture.

 Although my intention is to offer objective analyses, I won’t hide my predilections.
 On politics, I lean libertarian, which means I usually vote Republican.
 But not always.
 A sensible, fiscally responsible Democrat will often win my support.
 On foreign policy, I depart from modern libertarianism, with its isolationist tendencies, and favor a strong defense, for ourselves and for our allies and friends, for without allies and friends, defending ourselves becomes more difficult and complicated.
-On legal issues, I practice and take a keen interest in intellectual property and First Amendment law.
+On legal issues, I firmly support intellectual property rights and freedom of expression.
 I oppose legal preferences based on inherent traits, such as race or sex.
-My libertarian propensities makes me an advocate of individual liberty.
+My libertarian propensities make me an advocate of individual liberty.